-Can I use the Green Tea Antioxidant Therapy product with my Retin A. (Retin A at .05% doesn't do anything to my face, so I just bumped up to .1%) Q--So correct me if I'm wrong, but the order to apply these at night would be: 1) Retin A, 2) green tea product, and 3) moisturizer (do I need a moisturizer)?
+Q1: Can I use the Green Tea Antioxidant Therapy product with my Retin A. (Retin A at .05% doesn't do anything to my face, so I just bumped up to .1%)?
+Correct me if I'm wrong, but the order to apply these at night would be: 1) Retin A, 2) green tea product, and 3) moisturizer (do I need a moisturizer)?

 Reader #3, Anna

-I started using Retin A about a month ago and have had good results as far as the acne goes.
-I also bought your Anti-aging Antioxidant Skin Care Kit, Advanced Corrective Eye Cream, Daily Moisturizing Face Cream for oil/normal skin, and the Calming Zinc face soap.
+Q: I started using Retin A about a month ago and have had good results as far as the acne goes.
+I also bought your Complete Skin Care Kit, Advanced Corrective Eye Cream, and the Calming Zinc face soap.
 My question is, what morning and evening routine would you recommend for me to get the best anti-aging results?
 I want to use the products correctly to get the best bang for my buck, if you know what I mean.